LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Formal Model of BGP

 We model a network's BGP configuration as consisting of two parts: a {\em topology} and a {\em policy}.
 A BGP network topology is a tuple of the form $(\routers , \externals, \edges)$, where: \begin{enumerate} \item \routers is the set of routers for which the user provides configurations. \item \externals is the set of external routers.
 That is, there is no provided configuration, but each such router is an eBGP or iBGP peer with at least one router in \routers. \item \edges is the set of directed edges corresponding to BGP peering sessions. \end{enumerate} The network topology forms a graph with \routers $\cup$ \externals as the set of nodes and \edges as the set of edges.
 We will use the notation $A \rightarrow B$ to refer the directional edge ($A$, $B$) in the topology.

 A BGP \emph{route} (or \emph{route advertisement}) is modeled as a tuple

-where: \begin{enumerate} \item NextHop, LocalPref, and MED are integer values \item Prefix is a pair consisting of an IP address and a length, both of which are integer values \item ASPath and Comm are lists of integer values \end{enumerate} Let $\routes$ denote the set of all routes.
+where: \begin{enumerate} \item NextHop, LocalPref, and MED are integer values \item Prefix is a pair consisting of an IP address and a length, both of which are integer values \item ASPath and Comm are lists of integer values representing the BGP path and the community tags, respectively. \end{enumerate} Let $\routes$ denote the set of all routes.
 We will use $\comm{r}$ to refer to the Comm field of the route $r$, $\textrm{Prefix}(r)$ to refer the prefix of $r$, and so on.
-Real BGP messages contain a few other attributes as well, which could be incorporated into this model in the future. \tool\ also allows routes to be extended with additional ``ghost'' attributes, such as the FromISP1 attribute from section~\ref{sec:example}; they are described in Section~\ref{subsec:ghoststate}.
+Real BGP messages contain a few other attributes as well, which could be incorporated into this model.
+Routes can also be extended with additional ``ghost'' attributes, such as the {\tt FromISP1} attribute from Section~\ref{sec:example}.
+This is described in Section~\ref{subsec:ghoststate}.